 Academic Advising – Student Success

-Student Success Advisors are available to provide proactive and holistic guidance to support you as you navigate your remote academic experience.
-We recognize that learning remotely may present unique challenges to students because of a variety of personal and familial factors.
+Student Success Advisors are available to provide proactive and holistic guidance to support you as you navigate the hybrid/remote academic experience.
+We recognize that this learning environment may present unique challenges to students because of a variety of personal and familial factors.
 We want you to know that we are here to support, assist, and help you succeed.
 Student Success Advisors can provide: